Ricky-93/riccardogonzo.github.io/_pages/cv.md

 You can download my full CV [here](/files/cv_Riccardo_Gonzo.pdf){:target="_blank"}<!--_-->.

 ## Summary
-I am a theoretical physicist with over seven years of research experience spanning high-energy physics and general relativity.
+I am a theoretical physicist interested in understanding the fundamental laws of nature, currently working at the intersection of high-energy physics and general relativity.
 My current work focuses on the analytical description of gravitational binary systems and the modelling of their waveforms by combining modern particle physics tools — such as scattering amplitudes — with traditional general relativity methods like the self-force expansion.
-My dream is to develop a unified formalism that combines amplitude-based perturbation theory with self-force resummation, producing new waveform models relevant to detectors such as LIGO-Virgo-KAGRA and LISA, and to build an international research group at the interface of amplitudes and gravitational-wave science.
+I aim to create a unified framework that connects weak-field Post-Minkowskian and Post-Newtonian theory with strong-field methods from the self-force approach, leading to improved waveform models for current (LIGO–Virgo–KAGRA) and future (LISA) gravitational wave detectors.
+Looking ahead, my dream is to establish an international research group dedicated to advancing the synergy between scattering amplitudes and gravitational-wave science.

 ## Academic appointments